juristr/juristr.github.com/_posts/2016-01-14-ng2-multi-content-projection.md

 {% include postads %}

-If you're an Angular developer, I'm sure you heard about **transclusion**.
+If you're an AngularJS developer, I'm sure you heard about **transclusion**.
 Sounds really weird and mysterious, at least that's what I thought when I first heard it.

 If you google for it, you'll probably land on one of [Thoughtram's articles](http://blog.thoughtram.io/angular/2015/11/16/multiple-transclusion-and-named-slots.html) (as you'll do 90% of the time if you search for Angular articles :wink:).
 This one is about multiple transclusion and named slots which is available in Angular 1.5.
 What it does is to allow you to basically specify multiple regions within your component's template, which can be provided by the component user.
 This is a huge improvement as previously you had to do a couple of hacks to arrive to the same result.

-**But what about Angular 2, I thought**, and so I tweeted:
+**But what about Angular version 2+, I thought**, and so I tweeted:

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">Is multiple slot &quot;transclusion&quot; already possible in <a href="https://twitter.com/hashtag/angular2?src=hash">#angular2</a>? //cc <a href="https://twitter.com/gdi2290">@gdi2290</a> <a href="https://twitter.com/AngularClass">@AngularClass</a></p>&mdash; Juri Strumpflohner (@juristr) <a href="https://twitter.com/juristr/status/687740501299212288">January 14, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>